Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

  $ make generate-local-plt self-check-against-plt

-It will trigger a full type-checking of Myriad, done thanks to `Dialyzer <http://erlang.org/doc/man/dialyzer.html>`_.
+It will trigger a full Dialyzer-based type-checking of Myriad.

 This time-consuming phase will complete with a rather long list of notifications.
 Help us reducing it!
 These messages are numerous, but we do not think that most of them are so worrying.